000600/Heart-Failure-Neural-Network/README.md

 ## The Neural Network

-This network predicts the probability of a death event as a result of heart failure based on clinical heart records.
+This network predicts whether or not a patient will die as a result of heart failure based on clinical heart records.
 The network is fully densely connected and, since the dataset is binary and categorical (the model predicts either 0 for patient survival or 1 for patient death), the model uses a binary crossentropy loss function and has 1 output neuron.
 The model uses a standard Adam optimizer with a learning rate of 0.001 and dropout layers to prevent overfitting.
 The model's architecture contains:
 - 1 Batch Normalization layer
 - 1 Input layer (with 512 input neurons)
 - 3 Hidden layers (2 with 256 neurons and 1 with 512; each with a ReLU activation function)